aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/Notable methods/StartBattle.md

 If we still haven't returned, then a battle will occur and the rest is just to setup the StartBattle call.

+All `destroyOnBattle` elements that aren't null gets destroyed by this point and the list is then cleared.

 All [EntityControl](../../EntityControl/EntityControl.md) will have their `lastpos` set to their current positions.
 Then, CancelAction is called on the player and the enemy's entity.`spin` is zeroed out. `attacking` is set to false and finally, [StopForceBehavior](StopForceBehavior.md) is called.

 The last step is the actual StartBattle call: